fortio/fortio/README.md

   -profile string
     	write .cpu and .mem profiles to file
   -qps float
-    	Queries Per Seconds or 0 for no wait (default 8) -r float
+    	Queries Per Seconds or 0 for no wait/max qps (default 8) -r float
     	Resolution of the histogram lowest buckets in seconds (default 0.001) -stdclient
     	Use the slower net/http standard client (works for TLS) -t duration
-    	How long to run the test (default 5s)
+    	How long to run the test or 0 to run until ^C (default 5s) -ui-path string
+    	http server URI for UI, empty turns off that part (more secure) (default "/fortio/")
 ```

 ## Example use and output